ikmZ62T3Vs/pauseMIT2022/README.md

 #Work in your terminal and navigate to the pauseMIT directory

-#We need flask, and the way the internet says to run it without fucking with your machine is to activate a virtual environment.
+#We need flask, and the way the internet says to run it without messing with your machine is to activate a virtual environment.

 source env/bin/activate

-#we need to download the packages so make sure your pip install shit works and download flask
+#we need to download the packages so make sure your pip install works and download flask

 python3 -m pip install Flask